Suggest a Songfact / Artistfact

 According to a 2006 interview with Entertainment Weekly

 , the Rikki of the title is Rikki Ducornet, a New York writer and artist.
-Steely Dan co-front Donald Fagen had met her while both were attending Bard College, a small liberal-arts college located in Annandale-on-Hudson, New York.
-Ducornet says they met at a college party, and even though she was both pregnant and married at the time, he might have given her his number, although not in the same context as the song.
+Steely Dan co-front Donald Fagen had met her while both were attending Bard College, a small liberal arts college located in Annandale-on-Hudson, New York.
+Ducornet says they met at a college party, and even though she was both pregnant and married at the time, he gave her his number, although not in the same context as the song.
+Ducornet was intrigued by Fagen and tempted to call him, but she decided against it.
 A complete write-up of this incident is at ew.com

 , and it kind of sounds like it came straight out of a Doonesbury